ThomWright/postgres-migrations/README.md

 For example, imagine Developer A creates a migration file in a branch.
 The next day, Developer B creates a migration in master, and deploys it to production.
 On day three Developer A merges in their branch and deploys to production.

 The production database sees the migrations applied out of order with respect to their creation time.
-Any new development database will run the migrations in a different order.
+Any new development database will run the migrations in the timestamp order.

 ### The `migrations` table